Southern Adventist University ROI Analysis

 ROI Analysis

-The break-even timeline, or the time it takes to earn back the tuition cost, is less than one year based on the first-year earnings.
+The debt-to-income ratio for graduates is approximately 0.54, calculated by dividing the median debt by the one-year earnings.
+The break-even point, or the time it takes to earn the cost of tuition, is less than one year based on the one-year earnings.

 Generated from College Scorecard & IPEDS data